jklayman/DSC-232-Project/README.md

 # Need to finish
 ## Statement of Collaboration
 All work was completed collaboratively as a team, and no individual held a specific title or role.
-- Timothy Chang:
+- Timothy Chang: Although I didn't have access to Expanse for a large portion of Milestone 2, I was able to contribute to the team effort by suggesting directions for feature exploration and visualizations, as well as transferring our thought processes into the README file for our submission.
+By Milestone 3, I gained access to the SDSC and used it to train our TF-IDF model with guidance from my team, as well as generating some of the visualizations of our model accuracy.
+I made sure to coordinate and ask for updates from our team, and am very thankful for their communicativity and willingness to work together.

 - Julia Klayman: I contributed to Milestone 2 by working on data preprocessing and feature exploration, including generating visualizations and helping with the GitHub outline.
-For Milestone 4, I helped develop the outline, worked on the write-up, organized figure layout, and revised the TF-IDF model graphs.
+For Milestone 3, I helped develop the outline, worked on the write-up, organized figure layout, and revised the TF-IDF model graphs.
 These reflect areas I contributed to as part of our collaborative team effort.

 - David Lightfoot: